← Industry Insights

 The Impact of Money Laundering

-Money laundering is not just a criminal problem; it could have a far-reaching effect that can destabilize economies and undermine the integrity of financial institutions.
+Money laundering is not just a criminal problem; it can have far-reaching effects that can destabilize economies and undermine the integrity of financial institutions.
 Providing a financial lifeline to organized crime facilitates activities such as drug trafficking, terrorism, and corruption.
 It can also distort market dynamics, leading to inflation and asset bubbles.
 In essence, money laundering threatens economic stability and societal well-being.

 Entities Governing Regulations Around Money Laundering